Kindra K, Marketing CoordinatorSep 21, 2018 @ 9:26AM

 Offering the cheapest rate isn’t the only — or even the best — way to compete against other service businesses.
 It may earn you more customers, but you have to work more jobs to make up for the gap in rates.

 There’s a better way: one in which you’re compensated fairly for your time, and you still stand out against the competition.

 Now we know that you’re already offering quality service, but there are always improvements you can make that improve customer loyalty and overall satisfaction.

 Aberdeen, a market research company, found that organizations with customer satisfaction rates of ninety percent or higher saw a 6.1 percent growth in service revenue and nearly four percent growth in overall revenue.

 And who doesn’t want four percent more revenue every year?

 Quality customer service relies on friendly and efficient employees.
 Even if an employee is strong on the technical side, if they aren’t polite and professional in the field, their performance can damage your relationship with your customers.

 Creating a first-rate on-the-job experience is the most important thing you can do to strengthen your relationship with each customer.
-And this first-rate experience relies on the customer
+And this first-rate experience relies on the customer feeling heard.

 Train your technicians on customer service strategies.
 This includes things like reading non-verbal clues about how a customer is feeling and using their name multiple times while on-the-job.